This blog may contain affiliate links. Read our disclosure policy for more info.

 1. Ride the Death Road

-This was once used as a “highway” of sorts, but after many vehicles tumbling over the sudden cliffs, they built a new, less dangerous road.
+This was once used as a “highway” of sorts, but after many vehicles tumbled over the cliffs, they built a new, less dangerous road.
 It is now just used for mountain bike tours and is much safer!
-However, there is still risk involved and tourists have died while biking here.
+However, there is still risk involved, and tourists have died while biking here.
 Our personal experience was that it could be as dangerous or safe as you make it.
-Sure, sheer cliff edges are dropping down hundreds of meters, but the road is wide enough for a car to drive, so it isn’t a hard path to stay on.
+Sure, sheer cliff edges are dropping down hundreds of meters, but the road is wide enough for a car to drive on, so it isn’t a hard path to stay on.

 Book this top-rated tour here and get FREE cancellation 24 hours before you go.